Koschmann-Lab/cnstap-objects/README.md

 ![alt text](https://github.com/kgrid-objects/cnstap-objects/blob/master/images/Releasepart1.png)

-Then click on edit release and replace the 3 files with the 3 new files as depicted below
+Then click on 'edit release' and replace the 3 files with the 3 new files as depicted below

 ![alt text](https://github.com/kgrid-objects/cnstap-objects/blob/master/images/Releasepart2.png)

-- Finally, click 'update release' and you are done.
+- Finally, click 'update release' at the bottom and you are done.
 The changes should be reflected in the deployed app shortly